 The Bull Run Watershed Management Unit Agreement guides cooperative management and protection of the watershed.
 The agreement serves as a partnership guide for the long-term stewardship of the Bull Run watershed.
 It describes the distinct and joint stewardship roles of the City of Portland and the USDA Forest Service as well as how the agencies will coordinate on future activities.
 The agreement articles nine specific areas to frame the joint stewardship effort:

-The date for the spring Portland Water Bureau and Mt.
-Hood National Forest Bull Run working group meeting will be posted here as soon as it is available.
+The location and date for the Fall 2015 meeting will be posted here as soon as it is available.
 The Bull Run Watershed Management Unit Annual Report is available here.

 Federal legislation has protected the Bull Run since it was designated a Forest Reserve in 1894.